Beautiful Foxtail Fern: Learn the Downside of Planting This Variety of Fern

-Foxtail fern is a beautiful plant in the landscaping, and it is hardy, evergreen and perennial which makes for a budget-friendly plant once purchased.
-Not only that, it spreads if the red berries which occur find a patch of ground in which to sprout and then grow.
+Foxtail fern is a beautiful plant in the landscaping, and it is hardy, evergreen, and perennial, making for a budget-friendly plant once purchased.
+Not only that, but it also spreads if the red berries which occur find a patch of ground in which to sprout and then grow.

 Birds love the berries, so whether you purposely plant them or let nature take its course, you are likely to end up with more foxtail fern plants once you have one or more in your landscaping.

 The foxtail ferns are soft to the touch and are related to the asparagus family of plants.
 This variety of greenery comes from South Africa and in our Houston area grows well in full sun but also tolerates some shade.
 I have planted them in both situations with success in the past.

 Foxtail seems an appropriate name given how those spiky stems with attached foliage simulate a fox's tail except in plant mode.

 I purchased some at a nursery towards the end of the summer several years ago when the plants were marked down by 70%.
 Mixing them into our garden, I thought that they were striking specimen plants and that they were.

 Suddenly the nearby rose bushes were not fairing as well.

 A particular rose bush called Mother's Rose was given to me by a friend after my mother had died.
 It had been hardy and was able to be viewed from several windows in our home.
 It reminded me of the special friendship and love of my mother that my friend had also shared.

 What I found after digging out the dead rose bush had me digging out our foxtail ferns also and giving them away.

 The foxtail fern forms tubers the size of a man's thumb, and they spread out far from the plant underground.
 It derives nutrition from the soil, but it chokes out other plants around it.